 The becoming of movie franchise always has a successful beginning with its first part; that’s how the series expands.
 Audience loves it so film-makers avail that enthusiasm and keep exploring new horizons with that concept and continue to make more addition to the franchise.
 Rohit Shetty’s Golmaal series has become that top movie franchise over the years which has constantly entertained and kept us laughing with its uniquely funny narratives.

 It all began in 2006 when the first installment of this series Golmaal: Fun Unlimited hit the theaters.
-Now, with the latest Golmaal Again in 2017, there have been 4 films in the series and it is one of the biggest franchises of Bollywood.
+With the latest Golmaal Again in 2017, there have been 4 films in the series and it is one of the biggest franchises of Bollywood.
 The team of Rohit Shetty-Ajay Devgn-Arshad Warsi-Tusshar Kapoor-Shreyas Talpade-Kunal Kemmu has worked wonders and created a magic on screen which audience can’t get enough of.

 On that occasion, we rank all the Golmaal movies of Rohit Shetty, from Best to Worst.

 Golmaal: Fun Unlimited (2006)